RochaFCLRenan/Algorithms-and-Programming-II/README.md

 # Algorithms-and-Programming-II
-Repository for storing coding exercises related to the APII discipline.
+Repository for storing coding exercises related to the APII discipline